Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

 ## Bonus Tips
 ### Tip #1 - The `show ip interface brief` command provides a quick health check of all interfaces.
 For diagnosing Layer 1 issues, check the link status and line protocol columns:
 - **Administratively Down / Down** — Interface is disabled with `shutdown` command
-- **Down / Down** — Possible causes include an absent or damaged cable, improperly seated connectors, incorrect cable type or pinout, or a local/remote device and/or interface that is powered off, misconfigured, or faulty
+- **Down / Down** — Possible causes include an absent or damaged cable, improperly seated connectors, incorrect cable type or pinout, or a local/remote interface or device that is powered off, misconfigured, or faulty.

 <p align="center">
   <table align="center">